Table of Contents

 In January 2019, the IRS started to issue a new set of ACA related penalties under IRC Section 6721/6722 to employers it identified as having failed to distribute 1095-C forms to employees and to file Forms 1094-C and 1095-C with the tax agency by required deadlines for the 2015 and 2016 tax years.
 These were penalties that are independent from the IRC 4980H penalties for not offering the required health care coverage.
 The penalties are issued using Letter 5005-A/Form 866-A, and relied on W-2 counts instead of full-time employee counts, which can overestimate the penalties.

 During June 2017, the IRS began issuing Letter 226J penalty notices for the 2017 tax year.

 3. How ACA Penalties are Assessed

 Penalties are assessed to Applicable Large Employers (ALEs) – those organizations with 50 or more full-time or full-time equivalent employees – to notify them of a proposed ESRP for failing to comply with the ACA for a specific tax year.

-In the latest Treasury Inspector General for Tax Administration (TIGTA) report, the IRS has mentioned the use of its Affordable Care Act Compliance Validation (ACV) system which automatically identifies non-compliant ALEs.
+A 2018 report from the Treasury Inspector General for Tax Administration (TIGTA) mentioned that the IRS was using of its Affordable Care Act Compliance Validation (ACV) system which automatically identifies non-compliant ALEs.